telus/tds-core/packages/Notification/Notification.md

 * The message of a notification must be text content only.
 You may use text-based styling such as bold text or links.
 Do not use other complex components or paragraphs.
 * Use complete sentences, while keeping the content succinct.
+* Dismissible notifications should only be used for branded or general style notifications where there is no action needed from the user.

 ### Communicating with notifications